XJO 277...

 XJO 277.

-Frank was a guy that just liked experimenting with his outfits, and enjoyed creating new design, some most outrageous.
+Frank was a guy that just liked experimenting with his outfits, and enjoyed creating new designed parts, mainly forks, and some most outrageous.

 I was working as an apprentice in an agricultural garage in the middle of Banbury by the name of Young’s; they were a Ford main dealership.

-So all of the staff were into Ford tractors?
+So all of the staff were into Fordson tractors?

-Not really, but every member of the working staff in that garage were into motorcycle trials in a big way.
+Not really, it was a job, but every member of the working staff in that garage were into motorcycle observation trials in a big way.

-And within a couple of weeks starting at the place you would end up being involved with the trials game or owning a trials bike in some form or fashion.
+And within a couple of weeks starting at the place you would end up being involved with the trials game in some way, or owning a trials bike in some form or fashion.

 Now I firstly was persuaded to buy a Greeves Scottish, on the never-never.
-After a trip whilst out supposedly carrying out a service on a new tractor vaguely near Oxford, well we ended up at John Avery’s, where the purchase was carried out.
+After a trip whilst out supposedly carrying out a service on a new Fordson tractor vaguely near Oxford, well we ended up at John Avery’s, where the purchase of the Greeves was carried out.

-This was after trying to build a trials bike out of a plunger framed James, that I had bought with the pocket money from my jam jar, when I spotted it for sale one day parked on the edge of my village with a £5 sale notice on it.
+This was after building a trials bike out of a plunger framed 197 1954 James, that I had bought with the pocket money from my jam jar, when I spotted it for sale one day parked on the edge of my village with a £5 sale notice on it.

-After a couple of years on the Greeves and helping my mentor
+After a couple of years on the Greeves and Triumph TR20, and helping my mentor

 Brian " Nobby "Clements, build up his brother’s road-going DOT into a trials bike.
-Our attention turned to the sidecar part of the sport.
-This was sparked by the fact that Banbury’s top Road Racer Dan Shorey, had forsaken his very individual solo trials Tiger Cub (With Pink tank) for firstly the Bultaco, in late 1961 and then a blue BSA trials outfit, in late 1962 from John Harris, he then had built,in 1963 a Kendall chair, to fit to a Seth Ellis tuned Ariel HS scrambler based bike.
+Our attention turned to the sidecar side of the sport.
+This was sparked by the fact that Banbury’s top Road Racer Dan Shorey, had forsaken his very individual solo trials Tiger Cub (With Pink fuel tank) for firstly the Bultaco, in late 1961 and then a blue BSA Gold Star trials outfit, in late 1962 from John Harris, Dan then had built,in 1963 a Kendall chair, to fit to a Seth Ellis tuned Ariel HS scrambler based bike...

-"Nobby" wanted to get into this branch of the sport with haste, as he thought this was the sport for us too, having seen the suberb Blue BSA outfit..
+"Nobby" wanted to get into this branch of the sport post haste, as he thought this was the sport for us too, having seen the suberb Blue BSA outfit..

-So Dan was asked to try and find us a suitable outfit.
+So Dan was asked to try and find us a suitable trials outfit.

-Well Dan arrived one day not long after being asked with this BSA outfit perched on the back of his A55 pickup.
+Well after not many days Dan arrived one afternoon not long after being asked, with this BSA outfit perched on the back of his Austin A55 pickup.
 It had come via one of the Oxford Motorcycle dealers at the time.
 Probably Faulkner’s, (I must ask Bill).

-Anyway that was fine, we had a sidecar trials outfit!
-But who was going to pay for it?
-I was hardly paid at all £6 a week, and "Nobby" had a family, and a trials and BSA A10 road bike, plus an Austin A30 car to fund.
+Anyway that was fine, we had a BSA sidecar trials outfit, but who was going to pay for it that was the question, I was hardly paid at all at £6 a week, and "Nobby" had a family, a trials bike and a BSA A7 road bike, plus his Austin A30 car to fund.

-Well that is where I came in again, for with luck, (But not for him) one of my great uncles had died, slipping on the ice and having a heart attack.
+Well that is where I came in again, for with luck to me, But not for Will my great uncle he had died, slipping on the ice in the cow yard and having a heart attack.

-Probate was just sorted, and my aunt Hilda Clifton had inherited the farm and was also left with a small legacy.
+Probate was just sorted, and my aunt Hilda Clifton had inherited the Southfield Farm Wigginton and was also left with a small legacy.

-What better to spend it on but an ex works BSA trials outfit
+What better to spend some of it on but an ex works BSA trials outfit

 And what a plot it was!
 The first adventure is already on Trials Central if you look, and now further down the page too.